bretmac/halixon-iskra-me162-meter-reader/README.md

 The PCB is 28mm in diameter.

-The enclosure diameter should be 32mm.
+The enclosure's external diameter should be 32mm.

 ## Circuit Diagram